vib-bic-code/conda_environments/README.md

-# conda_environments
+# Conda environments for Bio-Image Analysis
-A collection o yaml file to create conda environments for bio-image analysis
+A collection fo yaml file to create conda environments for bio-image analysis